structurizr/structurizr.github.io/workspaces.md

 | Structurizr CLI                      | Strict or relaxed, based upon the workspace scope      |
 | Structurizr on-premises installation | Strict or relaxed, based upon configuration            |
 | Structurizr cloud service            | Strict (free accounts) or relaxed (paid subscriptions) |

+And the specific validation rules are:

+- __Landscape scoped__: The workspace must not define containers or software system level documentation/decisions.
+- __Software system scoped__: The workspace must define containers or software system level documentation/decisions for only one software system.
+- __Unscoped__: (no validation rules)